protono/hello-algo/algos.md

 >
 >Search for all nodes with value $7$ in the binary tree, please return the path from the root node to these nodes, **and require that the node with value $3$ is not included in the path**.

-In order to meet the above constraints, we need to add a pruning operation: during the search process, if a node with a value of $3$ is encountered, it will return in advance and stop continuing to search.
+In order to meet the above constraints, **we need to add a pruning operation**: during the search process, if a node with a value of $3$ is encountered, it will return in advance and stop continuing to search.

 ```zig
 [class]{}-[func]{preOrder}
 ```

 Pruning is a very vivid term.
-As shown in the following picture, during the search process, we "cut off" the search branches that do not meet the constraint conditions, avoiding many meaningless attempts, thereby improving the search efficiency.
+As shown in the following picture, during the search process, **we "cut off" the search branches that do not meet the constraint conditions**, avoiding many meaningless attempts, thereby improving the search efficiency.

 ![Fig. 根据约束条件剪枝](./pictures/13.1.2.png)

-13.1.3. framework code
+#### 13.1.3 framework code

 Next, we try to extract the main framework of the backtracking "try, rollback, and pruning" to improve the versatility of the code.